shadow578/paperless-mobile/README.md

 <!-- ROADMAP -->
 ## Roadmap
-- [x] Add download functionality (implemented, but flutter cannot download to useful directories except app directory)
-- [x] Add document share support
-- [x] Improvements to UX (e.g. form fields show clear button while empty)
+- [ ] Fully custom document scanner optimized for common white A4 documents and optimized for the use with Paperless
 - [ ] Add more languages
-- [ ] Support for IOS
+- [ ] Support for IOS and publish to AppStore
 - [ ] Automatic releases and CI/CD with fastlane
 - [ ] Templates for recurring scans (e.g. monthly payrolls with same title, dates at end of month, fixed correspondent and document type)
-- [ ] Custom document scanner optimized for common white A4 documents (currently using edge_detection, which is okay but not optimal for this use case)
-- [ ] Support multiple instances (low prio)

-See the [open issues](https://github.com/astubenbord/paperless-mobile/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/astubenbord/paperless-mobile/issues) for a full list of issues and [open feature requests](https://github.com/astubenbord/paperless-mobile/discussions/categories/feature-requests) for requested features.

 <!-- CONTRIBUTING -->
 ## Contributing